 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Squid as food vs. Pompano — In-Depth Nutrition Comparison
+Squid vs. Pompano — In-Depth Nutrition Comparison

 Compare

-How are Squid as food and Pompano different?
+How are squid and pompano different?

-• Squid as food has 16 times more Iron than Pompano.
-Squid as food has 10.84mg of Iron, while Pompano has 0.67mg.
+• Squid has 16 times more iron than pompano.
+Squid has 10.84mg of iron, while pompano has 0.67mg.

-• Pompano contains less Sodium.
+• Pompano contains less sodium.

 Mollusks, cuttlefish, mixed species, cooked, moist heat and Fish, pompano, florida, cooked, dry heat types were used in this article.